akoidan/pychat/CONTRIBUTING.md

 Smileys
 =======
-By default pychat uses standard  [commfort](http://www.commfort.com/en/) chat  [smileys](DefaultSmilies.cfpack) . `python manage.py extract_cfpack.py` extracts files from this pack and generates [info.json](chat/static/smileys/info.json), if you want to add/delete smileys - just edit `info.json`
+By default pychat uses standard  [commfort](http://www.commfort.com/en/) chat  [smileys](DefaultSmilies.cfpack) . `python manage.py extract_cfpack.py` extracts files from this pack and generates [info.json](fe/src/assets/smileys/info.json), if you want to add/delete smileys - just edit `info.json`

 Icons
 =====
 Chat uses [fontello](fontello.com) and its api for icons.
 The desiciong is based on requierment for different icons that come from different fonts and ability to add custom assets.
 For this purpose we need to generate font itself.
-W/o this sass we chat would need to download a lot of different fonts which would slow down the loading process.
+W/o this chat would need to download a lot of different fonts which would slow down the loading process.
 You can easily edit fonts via your browser, just execute `bash download_content.sh fonts_session`.
 Make your changes and hit "Save session".
-Then execute `sh download_content.sh download_fontello`.
+Then execute `bash download_content.sh download_fontello`.
 If you did everything right new icons should appear in [demo.html](https://127.0.0.1:8000/static/demo.html)

 Sustaining online protocol
 =============